Framework Integration & Connection Lifecycle

 Node.js (Express/Nest) Middleware Injection JSON > Env > Defaults Promise-based delegation

-This pillar defines cross-framework architecture and lifecycle orchestration.
-Subordinate cluster pages handle deep-dive implementation details.
-Vendor-specific driver tuning, kernel-level socket optimization, and cloud-managed proxy routing fall outside this scope.
+This guide defines cross-framework architecture and lifecycle orchestration.
+The related implementation guides handle deep-dive implementation details.
+Vendor-specific driver tuning, kernel-level socket optimization, and cloud-managed proxy routing fall outside this scope; for managed-service connection limits and proxy behavior on RDS, Aurora, Cloud SQL, and Azure SQL, see Cloud Database Connection Management.

 Platform teams should treat this document as the architectural baseline.
 Framework-specific implementations inherit these lifecycle rules.
-Advanced telemetry, distributed tracing integration, and database-side connection routing require specialized cluster references.
+Advanced telemetry, distributed tracing integration, and database-side connection routing require the specialized related guides.

 Clear handoff points exist for debugging.
 Pool exhaustion metrics route to infrastructure teams.
 Query execution latency routes to application teams.
 Network-level TLS failures route to platform networking teams.
 Strict boundary enforcement prevents overlapping incident response and reduces mean time to resolution.